kaustav020189/nir-spectroscopy-thesis/README.md

         }
     }
 ```
-- The main pipeline_params variable, where most of the modfications can be done.
+- The main pipeline_params variable, where most of the modifications can be done.
 Refer previous section "Parameter help" to understand what to change.
 ```
 pipeline_params = {
         'logger' : logger,